Yazan570/Inspire-Page-using-Grid/README.md

 ### What did I learn?
-Grid is the most advanced layout property, so leraning grid helped me build complex layouts in no time.
+Grid is the most advanced layout property, so learning grid helped me build complex layouts in no time.
 It controls more than one element in a container in 2 dimensions!